Renting through Selectiv Lettings

 You may need to provide proof of your "Right to Rent" under the immigration act.

 The deposit required is 5 weeks of the rental amount and this is held as cover for any excessive damages that need attending to at the end of the tenancy on behalf of the landlord.

-If Selectiv Lettings is managing the property on behalf of the landlord, the deposit will be registered with The Deposit Protection Scheme (DPS).
+If Selectiv Lettings is managing the property on behalf of the landlord, the deposit will be registered with The Tenancy Deposit Scheme (TDS).
 The Tenancy Deposit Protection was introduced in April 2007 as part of the Housing Act 2004 for all assured shorthold tenancies in England and Wales. .
 All deposits by law must be held in an independent account, this is to protect both you and the landlord in the event of any dispute at the end of the tenancy.
 If the landlord manages the property themselves, we'll inform you what deposit scheme the landlord will be using and the terms and conditions of that scheme will form part of your Tenancy Agreement.

 Tenant Fees during a tenancy